-Research Trip: Bend on Up to Alaska through Canada and Prudhoe Bay
+Bend on Up to Alaska through Canada and Prudhoe Bay

 Day 1 – Welcome to beautiful Bend, Oregon (or Anchorage, Alaska, for those going to "Bend on Down" from north to south)

 Welcome to Bend, and we hope you can arrive a little earlier and enjoy this most outstanding area in the outdoorsy world.
 We are nestled along the Deschutes River which writhes up from the Cascade Mountains, and serves as the backbone for our small town.
 From the river rafting and fly fishing opportunities along the way to the vast array of mountain biking, dirt biking, hiking, skiing, snowboarding, rock climbing, and other options we have in the area, we are incredibly proud to call Bend "home," and hope you have the chance to enjoy it as well before departure.
 (Prediction: Those of you outdoorsy-types looking for retirement or vacation home possibilities will end up purchasing a property here soon.) --- Upon arrival, we'll meet up for a welcome dinner and briefing, and to get everyone familiar with their motorcycles before takeoff.
 Bring anything you want to mount on the bike, and we'll make sure you're all set and fit for the great ride ahead.
-We twist our wrists on the way to Alaska tomorrow.
+Wrists are to be twisted on the way to Alaska tomorrow.

 Days 2-3 - Bend to Kamloops, British Columbia